Eric Ginsburg is the managing editor of Triad City Beat, a weekly newspaper he co-founded in 2014. He also serves as the outlet’s food & drink writer.

 Eric previously worked as the associate editor and staff writer at YES!
 Weekly, another alternative-weekly newspaper, for three years.
-Both newspapers are members of the Association of Alternative Newsmedia.

 Need to know more?
 You can read more about Eric on the appropriately-named About page.